w3c-cg/webagents/Meetings/2025-10-25-HyperAgents/README.md

 # HyperAgents 2025: Hybrid Meeting

-The [Second International Workshop on Hypermedia Multi-Agent Systems (HyperAgents 2025)](https://ecai2025.hyperagents.org/) will be organized in conjunction with [ECAI 2025](https://ecai2025.org/) on October 26, 2025, in Bologna, Italy.
+The [Second International Workshop on Hypermedia Multi-Agent Systems (HyperAgents 2025)](https://ecai2025.hyperagents.org/) is organized in conjunction with [ECAI 2025](https://ecai2025.org/) on October 26, 2025, in Bologna, Italy.
 The workshop program is available [at this link](https://ecai2025.hyperagents.org/program/).

-The WebAgents CG will join this event for a hybrid meeting in the afternoon of October 25, 2025.
-The connection details for the online participation to the hybrid meeting will be added to the CG calendar event.
+The WebAgents CG joins this event for a hybrid meeting in the afternoon of October 25, 2025.

-## Tentative Agenda for the Hybrid Meeting
+## Agenda

 |      CET      | Agenda                               |
 |---------------|--------------------------------------|